-The implants in development will be bioprinted and loaded with compositions that are based on rhCollagen, autologous fat cells and ECM components.
+Our implants in development are bioprinted and loaded with compositions that are based on rhCollagen, and other biomaterials.
 These implants are intended to promote tissue regeneration and degrade in synchronization with the development of a natural breast tissue.

 The following diagram demonstrate the phases of breast implant product candidate production and implementation.